Aboard the M/Y Letty

 DAY 1: QUITO, ECUADOR / OTAVALO

 Our local representative meets you on arrival at the airport in Quito and accompanies you on the scenic drive to the mountain town of Otavalo, just over an hour away in the Andes Highlands.
 We check in to the Hacienda Cusin, built in 1602 as the centerpiece of a sprawling colonial sheep farm and estate.
 Today the restored colonial hacienda is one of Ecuador's loveliest inns, surrounded by five acres of lushly landscaped gardens, ponds and cobblestone courtyards.
 Each guest room is each is individually furnished with antiques and regional Andean arts and crafts, and many have wood-burning fireplaces.
 We enjoy a welcome dinner this evening with one of our Expedition Leaders.

 DAY 2: OTAVALO / ANDEAN VILLAGES

 Our Ecuador family adventure begins with an immersion in the striking landscape and indigenous culture of the Andean Highlands.
 Otavalo, best known for its 400-year-old market that is the longest continuously operating site of commerce in South America, lies at the hub of this region of lakes and volcanic peaks.
 We enjoy a short hike to take in the dramatic views of Otavalo's volcanoes and also learn about the local flora and fauna.
-Artisans from local villages produce the region's famed textiles, and we'll have a chance to visit a place or two where we can witness handicrafts in the making and learn about the residents' traditional lifestyles.
+Artisans from local villages produce the region's famed textiles, and we'll have a chance to visit one where we can witness handicrafts in the making and learn about the residents' traditional lifestyles.

 DAY 3: QUITO TO SAN CRISTOBAL, GALAPAGOS ISLANDS